CHP investigating 2 freeway shootings in East Bay overnight

 CONCORD, Calif.
 (KGO) --The CHP is investigating two shootings that temporarily closed Highway 4 and I-680 in the East Bay overnight.

 The first shooting took place on Wednesday at 9:45 p.m. on northbound lanes of I-680 in Walnut Creek near Treat Boulevard.
+A man says a driver in another vehicle was throwing bottles at him and then fired a shot that shattered his back window.
 Police temporarily closed lanes early this morning to look for evidence.

 RELATED: All NB lanes of I-680 in Walnut Creek reopened after police activity